rcos/rcos-handbook/docs/grading/rubric.md

 Attendance at RCOS is required for:
 - all small group meetings
 - all mandatory large group meetings
-- at least 50% of all workshop sessions
+- at least 1 workshop session
-- at least 2 work sessions

-You may miss up to two meetings (small or large group combined) without an excuse and can make up an additional two meetings by attending more than the required number of bonus, work, or workshop sessions.
+You may miss up to two meetings (small or large group combined) without an excuse and can make up an additional two meetings by attending more than the required number of bonus or workshop sessions.
+This can be something like attending HackRPI or other hackathons.
+Opportunities will be announced in meeting slides.

 Unexcused absences beyond those allowed will impact your grade.
 We understand that there are occasional conflicts that require you to be absent from an RCOS meeting without a formal excuse.